-The way you handle your personal finances is important to the financial stability of every family.
+Financial stability is important for any family, but especially for a military one.
 Military families face different challenges when planning for the future, especially when service members are deployed.
-For this reason it is especially important for members of the military to not put off getting their finances in order.
-The following tips can get you moving in the right direction to ensure your financial security.
+For this reason, members of the military need to put their finances in order.
+The following tips can help ensure your financial security.

 Financial Planning Tips For Military Families

-The importance of an emergency fund can not be stressed enough.
-While this is one of the most touted pieces of personal finance advice, there are still people who think they either don’t need an emergency fund or don’t know how to get one started.
-Financial experts recommend having 3-6 months of income saved in the event of an emergency.
-For service members who face deployment additional savings is required.
-Don’t wait until you receive your orders to start your emergency plan.
+The importance of an emergency fund cannot be stressed enough.
+While this is one of the most-touted pieces of personal finance advice, there are still people who think they either do not need an emergency fund or do not know how to get one started.
+Financial experts recommend having three to six months of income saved in the event of an emergency.
+For service members who face deployment, additional savings are required.
+Do not wait until you receive your orders to start your emergency plan.
 Find ways to cut costs or increase your income now to avoid falling short in the future.

 A spouse, trusted friend or relative should be designated to handle your financial transactions while you are away.
 It is important that the person left “in charge” has the legal authority to act on your behalf in the event decisions or actions are required to rectify a situation.
 Your base legal office can help you set up a power of attorney at no cost to you.

-- Review And Update Policies.
 Insurance policies are just that: insurance in the event something happens.
 To get the most from your policies, make sure you have investigated any special benefits that apply to military members while deployed.
-You should also confirm the beneficiaries are up to date and correct.
+You should also confirm the beneficiaries are up-to-date and correct.
 Service members can save money on auto insurance if no one will be using their vehicle while they are away.

-- Ask For Help.
 Seek guidance or support from other members of the military who are facing similar challenges.
-There are stateside organizations that can help you prepare for your deployment and guide you in getting your finances in order.
+Some organizations can help you prepare for your deployment and guide you in getting your finances in order.
 You can also reach out to various services on your base that offer emergency financial resources.

-- Know Your Options.
 Even if you take all the proper steps to ensure your family and finances are taken care of in your absence, understand that no one can predict the future.
-Illness, major medical bills or other unforeseen circumstances may arise and you should know where you can turn in the event you can not pay your bills.
-There are certain protections extended to members of the military and knowing what options are available can make a difficulty situation more manageable.
+Illness or other unforeseen circumstances may arise and you should know where you can turn in the event you cannot pay your bills.
+There are certain protections extended to members of the military and knowing what options are available can make a difficult situation more manageable.